 Abu Dhabi's Mubadala to offer up to 40% of satellite firm in IPO

-DUBAI, June 21 (Reuters) - Abu Dhabi state investor Mubadala will offer 30% to 40% of its satellite firm Yahsat in an initial public offering (IPO), with a listing likely in the third quarter, it said on Monday.
+DUBAI (Reuters) -Abu Dhabi state investor Mubadala will offer 30% to 40% of its satellite firm Yahsat in an initial public offering (IPO), with a listing likely in the third quarter, it said on Monday.

 Mubadala, which will remain a majority shareholder after the listing, could offer 731.9 million to 975.9 million shares, it said.
 The offer period was from June 27 to July 6, it added.